 “Incredible levels of investment have moved Downtown Syracuse forward this year,” said Ms. Treier.
 “If I could sum up the 2016-2017 fiscal year in two words, I would say it’s been about choices and changes.
 We’ve seen what happens when our community bands together with a collective voice.
 Our community’s decision to save this hotel, and our history of forward-thinking has paved the way for the active, vibrant, Downtown we know today.”

-- Urban Innovation Award: Urban pioneers Bob Doucette and George Curry had a vision for Armory Square, back when it was known as a warehouse district.
+- Urban Innovation Award: Urban pioneers George Curry and Bob Doucette had a vision for Armory Square, back when it was known as a warehouse district.
 The duo restored the Labor Temple Building in 1984.
 With eight new residential apartments, the property became the first residential space in Armory Square – setting the foundation for the successful Armory Square we know today.

 - Heart of Downtown Award: Dennis Connors, Historian at the Onondaga Historical Association embodies everything the Heart of Downtown Award stands for.
 Connors - who Downtown Committee staff like to think of as the keeper of our community’s stories - was at the forefront of the effort to save historic Hanover Square from bulldozers in the 1960s.
 He recognized the importance of historic preservation from an economic and cultural standpoint.
 Always making himself available to answer any historical question – no matter how small the detail – he will be missed when he retires at the end of this year.

-- New this year, the Downtown Committee is introducing the Newsmaker Award, given for one of the most-talked about endeavors in Downtown Syracuse during the 2016-2017 fiscal year.
-A group of women entrepreneurs along Warren Street were recognized for their high-quality retail shops, boutiques, restaurants and creativity that has created a new destination in South Warren Street: Kathie Morris of The Changing Room, Shauna Diliberto and Susan Hodell of Vintage Love, Natalie Evans and Jen Walls of The Sweet Praxis, Johanna Yorke of Otro Cinco, Cheryl Hassett of Soup ‘R Salad and Gini Cerio of Markowitz Florist.
+- New this year, the Downtown Committee introduced the Newsmaker Award, given for one of the most-talked about endeavors in Downtown Syracuse during the 2016-2017 fiscal year.
+A group of women entrepreneurs along Warren Street were recognized for their high-quality retail shops, boutiques, restaurants and creativity that has created a new destination in South Warren Street.
+Congratulations to Kathie Morris of The Changing Room, Shauna Diliberto and Susan Hodell of Vintage Love, Natalie Evans and Jen Walls of The Sweet Praxis, Johanna Yorke of Otro Cinco, Cheryl Hassett of Soup ‘R Salad and Gini Cerio of Markowitz Florist!

 Throughout the Annual Meeting, attendees were encouraged to use the hashtag, #ThisIsOurTown to share their stories about why they invest, care about, or are excited about in Downtown Syracuse.
 Please visit www.downtownsyracuse.com/annualmeeting for more information about the Annual Meeting.